cirocosta/docs-tap/scc/building-from-source.md

 - `--git-repo`: git url to remote source code
 - `--git-tag`: tag within the git repo to checkout

-For instance, we could create a `Workload` whose source code comes from the `main` branch of the repository `https://github.com/sample-accelerators/tanzu-java-web-app` issuing the following command:
+For instance, having installed `ootb-supply-chain-basic`, we could create a `Workload` whose source code comes from the `main` branch of the repository `https://github.com/sample-accelerators/tanzu-java-web-app` issuing the following command: